-- 14.6.2.1.
-Be responsible for passing a test process for each of the HIPAA transaction types prior to submitting production encounter data. - 14.6.2.2.
-Pass the testing phase for all encounter claim type submissions prior to the project plan implementation date. - 14.6.2.3.
-Not be permitted to provide services under this contract, nor shall the CONTRACTOR receive capitation payment, until it has passed the testing and production submission of encounter data. - 14.6.2.4.
-Submit the testing encounter data to the Department's fiscal agent electronically according to the specifications in the Medicaid Managed Care Systems Guide(s) - 14.6.3.
+- 14.5.2.2.
+Be responsible for passing a test process for each of the HIPAA transaction types prior to submitting production Encounter data. - 14.5.2.3.
+Pass the testing phase for all Encounter Claim type submissions prior to the project plan implementation date. - 14.5.2.4.
+Not be permitted to provide services under this contract, nor shall the CONTRACTOR receive Capitation Payment, until it has passed the testing and production submission of Encounter data. - 14.5.3.
 Submitter Identification Number (ID)

-14.6.3.1.
-Make application in order to obtain a Submitter Identification Number, according to the instructions listed in the MCO Systems Guide(s).
+- 14.5.3.1.
+Make application to obtain a submitter identification number, according to the instructions listed in the Department's companion guide(s). - 14.5.4.

-14.6.4.
 Test File Format(s)

-- 14.6.4.1.
-Utilize production encounter data, systems, tables, and programs when processing encounter test files. - 14.6.4.2.
-Submit error-free production data once testing has been approved for all of the encounter claims types.
+- 14.5.4.1.
+Utilize production Encounter data, systems, tables, and programs when processing Encounter test files. - 14.5.4.2.
+Submit error-free production data once testing has been approved for all of the Encounter Claims types.